Security & Architecture

 ResNet connects all of Housing's residence halls, cooperative houses and The Gem to the the Internet.
 One of ResNet's goals is to provide a secure and reliable network for residents.
 To accomplish this on such a large scale we have a fairly complicated network structure and policies.

 All residence hall rooms have wired network connections of 100Mb/s and cooperative houses are 10Mb/s.
-The room ports connect to floor switches which then connect to a building switch.
-The building switches connect to ResNet's backbone switch in Kerr Administration.
-Network traffic is then prioritized before being sent to OSU's border router which is connected to the Internet and Internet2.
+The room ports connect to floor switches at which then connect to a building switch at 1Gb/s.
+The building switches connect to ResNet's backbone switch in Kerr Administration at 1Gb/s.
+The ResNet backbone switch connects to OSU's border router at 2Gb/s which is connected to the Internet and Internet2.
 See the diagram for each building's configuration.

 For the protection of the network and ResNet users, certain ports are blocked by the ResNet firewall.
 Blocking of these ports protects against common viruses and worms, malicious intruders, and other security exploits.
 ResNet strongly suggests continued use of your computer's firewall.

 Below is a list of the ports ResNet blocks, and a short explanation of the reason behind the decision to block each port.